paulrosen/abcjs/docs/audio/synthesized-sound.md

 | warpAria | To override the text of the aria for warp input.
 (By default, the warpTitle is used.)|
 | bpm | To override the text "BPM" for beats per minute. |

-## synth.SynthController

-This coordinates the cursor with the synth playback.

-TODO-PER: Example?
-Params?

 ## synth.SynthSequence

 Creates an object that builds data for `CreateSynth`.
 This is normally done internally if `CreateSynth` is passed a visual object, but this is a way to custom build any sequence.